thesaigoneer/obelix-saigon/README.md

 That's right, those images are already very complete, yet application-wise pretty minimal.
 Adjusting those images has become much more easy than it was in the first couple of years.
 And for me there's always some fluff that can be removed.

-Htop and vim are already included in the base image.
+Htop and vim are already included in this base image.
 So, in this image you'll find an Silverblue install to which I added my usual suspects:

+  -      fastfetch
+  -      gdm
+  -      gnome-control-center
+  -      gnome-session-wayland-session
+  -      gnome-shell
+  -      gvfs, gvfs-archive, gvfs-client, gvfs-fuse, gvfs-mtp, gvfs-smb,
+  -      mc
+  -      nautilus, nautilus-extensions
+  -      ptyxis
-  -      fastfetch mc micro zsh zsh-autosuggestions
+  -      zsh, zsh-autosuggestions

 And I removed:
+  -      firefox
+  -      gnome-tour
+  -      hplip

-  -      firefox nvtop
+  -      nvtop

-Specifically for this Gnome image I added some extensions ootb; you'll still have to activate them of course:

-  -      gnome-shell-extension-appindicator gnome-shell-extension-blur-my-shell gnome-shell-extension-caffeine gnome-shell-extension-no-overview gnome-shell-extension-places-menu

 ### Rebase